astronomer/astro-docs/cloud/stable/02_develop/01_cli-quickstart.md

 astro dev start
 ```

 > **Note:** As you develop locally, it may be necessary to reset your Docker containers and metadata DB for testing purposes.
 To do so, run [`astro dev kill`](/docs/cloud/stable/resources/cli-reference#astro-dev-kill) instead of [`astro dev stop`](/docs/cloud/stable/resources/cli-reference#astro-dev-stop) when rebuilding your image.
+This will delete all data associated with your local Postgres metadata database, including Airflow Connections, logs, and task history.

 ## Astronomer CLI and Platform Versioning